 A black dutch oven with parchment paper and baked bread loaf in it on a cement surface.

-1. You can use bread flour instead of all-purpose flour or an equal mix of the two.
+• You may use bread flour instead of all-purpose flour or an equal mix of the two.

 A loaf of bread with two slices cut on a wooden cutting board.